askdba/data-archival-lab/README.md

 </code></pre>

-Then load to the PostgreSQL `landed` table
+Then load to the PostgreSQL `landed_three` table

 <pre id="example"><code class="language-lang"  style="color: #333; background: #f8f8f8;">
-COPY landed FROM '/data2/price/pp-complete.csv' with (format csv, encoding 'win1252', header false, null '', quote '"', force_null (postcode, saon, paon, street, locality, city, district));
+COPY landed_three FROM '/data2/price/pp-complete.csv' with (format csv, encoding 'win1252', header false, null '', quote '"', force_null (postcode, saon, paon, street, locality, city, district));
 </code></pre>

 2- Connect to ClickHouse Instance and Create the same table that you will archive from PostgreSQL to ClickHouse like: